shaynababe/chromeOSLinux_test/README.md

 |/sbin/crash_reporter --user=%P:%s:%u:%g:%f
 chronos@localhost /usr/local/bin/run/crw $ sudo more crw
 #!/bin/bash -e
-# Copyright (c) 2022 The chromeOSLinux Authors.
+# Copyright (c) Mon Jan 23 10:52:34 PST 2023 The chromeOSLinux Authors.
 All rights reserved.
 # Use of this source code is governed by a BSD-style license that can be
 # found in the LICENSE file.